arafatm/arafatm.github.io/quotes.md

 > It’s hard to escape the momentum of your past.
 We define ourselves by our mistakes -- Joe Rogan

-> Do you want to be the guy on the bumper sticker, he who dies with the most toys wins." -- Joe Rogan
+> Do you want to be the guy on the bumper sticker, he who dies with the most toys wins. -- Joe Rogan

 > Any kind of behavior that produces negative outcomes , like smoking, is just planting seeds.
 The momentum your experiencing right now is the sum total of all those fucking seeds.
 You’re a waking field of karma -- Duncan Trussel